aridiosilva/DesignPrinciplesAndPatterns/README.md

 - High Cohesion is the goal in design of classes, modules and other software artifacts.
 - Low Cohesion is bad practice in design of classes, modules and other software artifacts.

+## Component Cohesion Principles

+Which classes belong in which components?
+This is an important decision, and requires guidamce from good software engineering principles.
+So, the three principle that helps this decision are:

+- **REP** - Reuse/Release Equivalence Principle
+- **CCP** - Common Closure Principle
+- **CRP** - Common Reuse Principle

 # COUPLING or DEPENDENCY

 - Refers to the interdependencies between software artifacts